dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/Setting-up-a-Collector.md

 If you are tracking users across multiple domains, we recommending setting up the [Clojure collector] [clojure-collector].
 This sets `user_id`s server side, so you can reliably track user journeys across multiple domains.
 (In contrast, the [Cloudfront collector] [cloudfront-collector] sets them client side, so users get assigned different `user_id`s on different domains.)

 Like the [Clojure Collector] [clojure-collector], [SnowCannon] [snowcannon] supports user tracking across multiple domains.
-It also generates logs in real-time. **Currently,  however, the log file format is not supported by the [EmrEtlRunner] [emretlrunner], making integrating [SnowCannon] [snowcannon] with downstream data processing modules impossible.**
+It also generates logs in real-time. **Currently,  however, the log file format is not supported by the [EmrEtlRunner] [emretlrunner], making integrating [SnowCannon] [snowcannon] with our Enrichment phase currently impossible.**

 <a name="setup" />
 ## 2. Setup your Collector